Panasonic FZ100 vs Sony RX10 IV

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-FZ100 and Sony Cyber-shot DSC-RX10 IV and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the RX10 IV offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the FZ100 does not offer wifi capability.
+In contrast, the FZ100 does not provide wifi capability.

 The RX10 IV is a recent model that features in the current product line-up of Sony.
-In contrast, the FZ100 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the FZ100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the FZ100 was succeeded by the Panasonic FZ150.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Panasonic FZ100 and the Sony RX10 IV?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.